astrolabsoftware/fink-client/docs/create_filter.md

 1. [Standard] Open an issue in the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repository by describing your needs.
 We will figure out together how to build the filter.
 2. [Expert] Fork and clone the [fink-filters](https://github.com/astrolabsoftware/fink-filters) repo, and add your filter directly.
 Then open a Pull Request that will be reviewed by our team.

+Keep in mind, LSST incoming stream will be about 10 million alerts per night, or ~1TB/night.
+Hence the filter must focus on a specific aspect of the stream, to reduce the outgoing volume of alerts.
+Based on your submission, we will also provide estimate of the volume to be transferred.

 ## Concretely, what is a filter?

 In this example, let's imagine you want to receive all alerts flagged as `RRLyr` by the xmatch module.
 You would create a file called filter.py and define a simple routine: